1,000+ Opportunities

 Save a search for “Department of the Interior” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Federally Recognized Indian Tribal Government - Projects shall be subject to the provisions of the Indian Self-Determination and Education Assistance Act (ii Stat.
+Search similar grants →According to the current listing, eligibility includes: Federally Recognized Indian Tribal Government - Projects shall be subject to the provisions of the Indian Self-Determination and Education Assistance Act (ii Stat.
 2203; 25 U.S.C.
 450 et seq.) to the same extent as if such functions were performed by the Bureau of Indian Affairs; and for projects not awarded subject to Public Law 93-638: State, local, Federally recognized Indian Tribal governments, small businesses, individuals, and profit organizations.
 Eligible applicant types include: Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Federal, State (includes District of Columbia, public institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program